The Vertical Logic of Hamiltonian Methods (Part 1): Why ``Hamiltonian'' Notions, not ``Lagrangian''?

-In it's very core, Hamiltonian physics is based on one simple definition, namely that, for any stable closed physical system with the dynamical variables $\psi$, there exists a function ${\cal H}(\psi)=\rm{const}$.
-This is neither a postulate nor a principle, it is barely more than a definition of the term ``closed physical system''.
+In it's very core, Hamiltonian methods are based on one simple definition, namely that, for any stable closed physical system with the dynamical variables $\psi$, there exists a function ${\cal H}(\psi)=\rm{const}$.
+This is neither a postulate nor a principle, it is mostly a definition of the term ``closed physical system''.

 The value of any axiomatic and deductive method depends on the self-evidence of the axioms, whether this is admitted or not\footnote{The attribution of developments to individual scientists is not always as clear as naming conventions suggest: ``The symplectic formulation of Hamiltonian mechanics can be retraced (in embryonic form) to the work of Lagrange between 1808 and 1811; what we today call 'Hamilton’s equations' were in fact written down by Lagrange who used the letter {\it H} to denote the 'Hamiltonian' to honor Huygens – not Hamilton, who was still in his early childhood at that time!
 It is however undoubtedly Hamilton’s great merit to have recognized the importance of these equations, and to use them with great efficiency in the study of planetary motion, and of light propagation''~\cite{Gosson}. }.
 We are not the first to criticize the arbitrariness of the axioms of quantum theory.
-Fuchs, to pick out one example, wrote about the ``standard axioms'' of quantum mechanics~\cite{Fuchs2002}: \begin{quotation} The task is not to make sense of the quantum axioms by heaping more structure, more definitions, more science-fiction imagery on top of them, but to throw them away wholesale and start afresh. \end{quotation} As our examples hopefully illustrated, it seems possible to drop the idea that the finding of ``deep'' and profound principles will eventually provide the corner stones of this theory.
-The decisive starting point of physical science does not necessarily lie in a list of counter-intuitive axioms that are ``inscribed on stone tablet''~\cite{Stenger}.
-The decisive starting point, from our point of view, are the primary distinctions that the theory is based upon.
+Fuchs, to pick out a prominent name, wrote about the ``standard axioms'' of quantum mechanics~\cite{Fuchs2002}: \begin{quotation} The task is not to make sense of the quantum axioms by heaping more structure, more definitions, more science-fiction imagery on top of them, but to throw them away wholesale and start afresh. \end{quotation} As our examples illustrate, it seems possible to drop the idea that the finding of ``deep'' and ``profound'' principles will eventually provide the corner stones of this theory.
+The decisive starting point of physical science is not necessarily a list of counter-intuitive axioms that are ``inscribed on stone tablet''~\cite{Stenger}.
+The decisive starting point, in our opinion, are the primary distinctions that the theory is based upon.